slate-studio/mongosteen/README.md

 - **[mongoid-history](https://github.com/aq1018/mongoid-history)** — track changes to mongoid document;

-### JSON config for model
+### JSON configuration for models

-Some times there is a need to configure json output for the model, for example to add model method to output or to exclude some internal fields.
-Mongosteen provides an easy and isolated way to do that in models controller using ```json_config``` method:
+Sometimes there is a need to configure json output for the model, for example to add model method to output or exclude some internal fields.
+Mongosteen provides an easy and isolated way to do that in model controller using ```json_config``` method:

   ```ruby
   class PostsController < ApplicationController